misasa/godigo/README.md

 # godigo

-Start or stop machine session
+Ruby package to start and stop a session of a machine-gazer from command line

 # Dependency